Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: Thermodynamic Theorems for Systems out of Equilibrium

 where $d_t{\mathcal X}^\mu\equiv d{\mathcal X}^\mu/dt$.
 In terms of wave-vectors ${\bf k}$, Eq.~(\ref{tt11}) can easily be brought into the form

 where Eq.~(\ref{sets6}) has been taken into account.
 As already mentioned in section \ref{isoef}, in a relaxation process, contributions from different wave-numbers are negligible with respect to those with same wave-numbers \cite{haken}.
-Thus, considering Eqs~(\ref{sets4}), we finally obtain
+Hence, recalling Eqs~(\ref{sets4}) and the fact that ${\hat g}_{\mu\nu(0)}(t)$ is a positive definite matrix (see Section \ref{isoef}), we finally obtain

-where inequality (\ref{tt8}) has been taken into account.
+where inequality (\ref{tt8}) has also been taken into account.
 It is therefore proven that the Universal Criterion of Evolution is automatically satisfied if the system relaxes along the shortest path.
 Indeed it would be more exact to say: the affine connection, given in Eq.~(\ref{ts9}), has been constructed in such a way that the UCE is satisfied without imposing {\it any} restrictions on the transport coefficients (i.e., on matrices $g_{\mu\nu}$ and $f_{\mu\nu}$).
 In addition, analogously to Christoffel's symbols, the elements of the new affine connection have been constructed from matrices $g_{\mu\nu}$ and $f_{\mu\nu}$ and their first derivatives in such a way that all coefficients vanish in the Onsager region.
 Eq.~(\ref{ts9}) provides the simplest expression satisfying these requirements.
 0.2truecm {\bf The Minimum Rate of Dissipation Principle} (MRDP)

 In ref.\cite{sonnino1} the validity of the following theorem is shown:

 {\it The generally covariant part of the Glansdorff-Prigogine quantity is always negative and is locally minimized when the evolution of a system traces out a geodesic in the space of thermodynamic configurations}.